-An orientation tour around the majestic sites of Bombay may include: Victoria Terminus, Horniman Circle, Flora Fountain, the High Court, Bombay University, Gateway of India.
+An orientation tour around the majestic sites of Mumbai may include: Victoria Terminus, Horniman Circle, Flora Fountain, the High Court, Bombay University and Gateway of India.
 Continuing along Marine Drive, you can stop to visit the Hanging Gardens and Jain Temple.

 On your return toward Colaba and the Fort Area, you can stop at Chowpatty Beach.

 Speak to someone